High-precision monitoring of the insulating gas density with reference gas comparison

 - SP4: 6.4 bar abs. @ 20°C, increasing high-alarm switchpoint for compartment overpressure

-While the pressure drops below switchpoint 1 (SP1) at 5.7 bar abs. @ 20°C, the first microswitch changes over and induces first-alarm.
-Usually, the first-alarm indicates that the pressure compartment must be re-filled.
+When the pressure drops below switchpoint 1 (SP1) at 5.7 bar abs. @ 20°C, the first microswitch switches and triggers the first-alarm.
+Usually, the first-alarm indicates that the pressure chamber needs to be refilled.

 If the pressure drops further, in the example below 5.5 bar abs. @ 20°C, then two further, redundant microswitches (SP2 and SP3) usually switch.
 By default, these switchpoints are used as emergency stop; the operational and functional safety of the system is no longer guaranteed.

 A fourth microswitch (SP4) can be used, for example, to monitor unwanted overpressure conditions during pressure compartment re-fill routines.
 If the pressure rises above 6.4 bar abs. @ 20°C, the microswitch switches and triggers a high-alarm.